-How To Use A Windows Recovery Drive.
+How to Use a Windows Recovery Drive

 If your PC just won’t start up properly, then you’ll need to use a USB recovery drive.
-How To Create A Windows USB Recovery Drive.

 Using the recovery drive, you can then access the Windows system image backup that you created using Backup & Restore.

-Boot From The Recovery Drive
+Boot From the Recovery Drive

 Turn off your computer and then plug in both the USB recovery drive and the USB hard drive that contains your Windows system image.